yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-admin/cloud-billing-profile.md

 Review your cloud charges and manage your billing profile and payment methods using the **Billing** tab.

-Only the cloud account Admin user (the user who created the Yugabyte Cloud account) can access the billing and payment details.
+You must be signed in as the Admin user (the user who created the Yugabyte Cloud account) to perform Admin tasks.
+Developer (invited) users cannot view the billing profile.

 Yugabyte bills for its services as follows:

 - Charges by the minute for your Yugabyte Cloud clusters.
 - Tabulates costs daily.
 - Displays your current monthly costs under **Invoices** on the **Billing** tab.

+**Invoices are sent to the email provided in the billing profile**.

 Yugabyte Cloud Billing is based on your actual usage across the following dimensions: